Applications for Year 7 2021 Endeavour Scholarships will open on 1 May 2020 and close on 31 July 2020.

-Up to four scholarships are awarded each year to prospective students of Maori and/or Pasifika heritage who are joining us in Year 7.
+Up to four Endeavour Scholarships are awarded each year to students of Maori and/or Pasifika descent who are joining us in Year 7.
 These scholarships provide support right through her school years.

-Our current head girl, Tiana Willis-Baker, is a proud Endeavour Scholarship recipient and embodies the spirit of the Endeavour programme.
-She has added richness to life at St Cuthbert’s, through sharing her Samoan and Tokelauan cultural heritage and insights with the students, teachers and those who will follow in her footsteps.
+Our 2018 head girl, Tiana Willis-Baker, was a proud Endeavour Scholarship recipient and embodies the spirit of the Endeavour programme.
+She added richness to life at St Cuthbert’s, through sharing her Samoan and Tokelauan cultural heritage and insights with the students, teachers and those who will follow in her footsteps.
 We also offer a number of other St Cuthbert’s scholarships.

 Endeavour Scholarship criteria

 Applications are invited from talented Year 6, 2019 students for entry in Year 7, 2020.
 Students should be actively participating in their culture and able to share their skills and knowledge with the wider St Cuthbert’s community.

 - Scholarships are awarded on the results of a competitive examination and a personal interview for short-listed candidates

 - Active participation in cultural activities, overall ability and previous school achievements are taken into account

 - Candidates will sit examinations in English and Mathematics